Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 Recent mortgage breaches have been exceptionally costly.
 Mr. Cooper's October 2023 breach cost at least $25 million in response.
 LoanDepot's January 2024 breach led to a $86.6 million settlement.
 The Marquis Software breach in August 2025 impacted over 700 financial institutions through a single vendor compromise.
 The industry pattern shows that for every dollar not invested in prevention, mortgage companies pay $10 to $50 in breach response costs.

 Yes.
 Cybersecurity is becoming a competitive differentiator in mortgage lending.
 Warehouse lenders evaluate security posture before extending credit lines.
 Borrowers compare data protection practices when choosing lenders.
 Cyber insurance premiums drop with higher security scores.
-Companies that can demonstrate a strong Microsoft Secure Score and documented security program attract partners, retain borrowers, and reduce operating costs.
+Companies that can demonstrate a strong Microsoft Secure Score and a documented security program backed by Microsoft Defender and Microsoft Sentinel attract partners, retain borrowers, and reduce operating costs.

 Justin Kirsch